-- use of cash instead of borrowing, hence balances available for temporary investments are likely to be less. - 7.2 The Authority may have significant level of funds to invest at different points of the year; this usually represents income received in advance of expenditure plus balances and reserves held.
-In the first 3 quarters of 2021/22, the Authority's investment balance averaged at around £16.7m.
+- 7.1 It is the Authority's borrowing strategy that determines its investment strategy and with the Authority's policy to continue with the use of cash instead of borrowing, balances available for temporary investments are lower. - 7.2 The Authority still may have significant level of funds to invest at different points of the year; this usually represents income received in advance of expenditure plus balances and reserves held.
+In the first 3 quarters of 2022/23, the Authority's investment balance averaged at around £18.4m.